docker-hy/docker-hy.github.io/docs/getting-started.md

 We welcome contributions to the course material from students and other members of the DevOps community!
 If you notice any mistakes, typos, or errors in the material, please consider submitting a pull request to the course repository on GitHub.

-Thank you in advance for your contributions to this open source project!
+Thank you in advance for your contributions to this open-source project!

 ### Grading